taivlam/cps218/assignment-ch-1.md

     * It's probably the same high level procedure for supercomputers -- however, not everyone has a supercomputer in their own backyard or at home.

 ## Question 10
-> Who formed the Free Software Foundation to promote open development?<br>
+> Who formed the Free Software Foundation to promote open development?
+>
 > a.
 Dennis Ritchie<br>
 > b.
 Richard Stallman<br>
 > c.
 Linus Torvalds<br>